 How boat loans work

 Banks and other lenders have tailored their products to fit nearly every budget and lifestyle.
-However, there are two main categories that loans usually fall into: secured and unsecured.
+However, there are two main categories that boat loans usually fall into: secured and unsecured.

+Both of these options have pros and cons, but the loans and rates available to you will depend on the lending institution and your financial history.
 It’s important to understand the difference between the two types of loans before signing up for any financing.

 Secured boat loans

 A secured loan is geared toward lower-credit borrowers and is backed by collateral (property, a vehicle or a value item that's used to recoup the loan value if the loan payments aren't made).
 In the case of a secured boat loan, the boat itself could serve as collateral.